compose-spec/compose-spec/spec.md

   back-tier:
 ```

-This sample illustrate the distinction between volumes, configs and secrets.
-While all of them are all exposed to service containers as mounted files or directories, only a volume can be configured for read+write access - secrets and config are read-only.
-Volume configuration allows you to select a volume driver and pass driver options to tweak volume management according to the actual infrastructure.
-Configs an Secrets rely on platform services, and are declared `external` as not being managed as part of the application: Compose implementation will use platform-specific lookup mechanism to retrieve runtime values.
+This sample illustrates the distinction between volumes, configs and secrets.
+While all of them are all exposed
+to service containers as mounted files or directories, only a volume can be configured for read+write access -
+secrets and config are read-only.
+Volume configuration allows you to select a volume driver and pass driver options
+to tweak volume management according to the actual infrastructure.
+Configs and Secrets rely on platform services,
+and are declared `external` as not being managed as part of the application: Compose implementation will use
+platform-specific lookup mechanism to retrieve runtime values.

 ## Compose file